mpaolino/qrlib/README.rst

 The API is very simple.
 There are several functions to generate predefined-sized QRs and customized size QRs.
-The library will choose the minimum QR version for the text lenght to be encoded and will decorate the image with a logo and a text footer aligned appropriately and return a PIL image.
+The library will choose the minimum QR version for the text length to be encoded and will decorate the image with a logo and a text footer aligned appropriately and return a PIL image.